 Atrial fibrillation occurs when the normal, regular, synchronous action of the upper chambers of the heart becomes chaotic, rapid, and inefficient.

-Some who go into atrial fibrillation know it right away because they feel bad-they feel what we doctors term palpitations: their heart beating rapidly or irregularly (fluttering).
-They may have other symptoms associated with this such as dizziness, chest pain or shortness of breath.
-Many, however, go into atrial fibrillation and are not aware of it.
+Some who go into atrial fibrillation know it right away because they feel bad-they feel what we doctors term palpitations: a sensation that their heart is beating rapidly or irregularly (like a fluttering.)
+They may have other symptoms associated with this such as dizziness, chest pain, anxiousness or shortness of breath.

-Posts on Diagnosing Atrial fibrillation
+Diagnosing Atrial fibrillation

 - AliveCor’s Kardia

 Using a Smart Phone Device and App To Monitor Your Pulse for Atrial Fibrillation (AliveCor)